Why You Need a Lawyer When Selling Property of the Deceased

 What is a Probate Estate?

-A Probate Estate is a legal procedure in Wisconsin for a deceased person where a Personal Representative is appointed to handle the administration of the decedent’s property.
+A Probate Estate is a legal procedure in Wisconsin for a deceased person where a is appointed to handle the administration of the decedent’s property.

 Wisconsin law assigns the Personal Representative with certain powers and duties including the right to sell the decedent’s property.
 The capacity to sell that property comes with certain legal restrictions including that the sale offer no warranties, no condition report and no warranty deed (with only very limited exceptions.)